-If you want to get unstuck, adopt the finding of the fire mindset, and ask yourself "What ignites my fire?"
+If you want to get unstuck, adopt the finding of the fire mindset, and ask yourself, "What ignites my fire?"
 Feeding the fire will keep you focused, motivated, and productive.
 Find and fuel the Fire.

 “The quality of a person’s life is in direct proportion to their commitment to excellence, regardless of their chosen field of endeavor.”
 Vince Lombardi

 If your marriage is not as good as you like it to be, check your commitments.
 If your relationships with your kids, it is not where it should be, revisit your commitments.
 If you are not earning the money that you like to earn, recheck your commitments.
 Your commitments are the bridge between you and your ideal life.
-Commitment is a mindset that is guaranteed to get your unstuck from any situation you find yourself in.
+Commitment is a mindset that is guaranteed to get you unstuck from any situation you find yourself in.

-Being stuck is not about a lack of knowledge, it is about lack of execution.
+Being stuck is not about a lack of knowledge.
+It is about lack of execution.
 If you want to execute your plans, adopt a commitment mindset.
 The commitment mindset is about accountability and ownership.
 If you want better results in life, own your problems.
 If you want faster results, be accountable for your work.
 Commitment is the bridge between you and your goals.

 If you want to get unstuck, commit to doing the work.
 Ken Blanchard talks about the importance of commitment, “There’s a difference between interest and commitment.
 When you’re interested in doing something, you do it only when it’s convenient.
 When you’re committed to something, you accept no excuses; only results.”

-"In any given moment we have two options: to step forward into growth or step back into safety."
+"In any given moment, we have two options: to step forward into growth or step back into safety."
 Abraham Maslow

 In 1954, Roger Bannister was 25 years old, a medical student at St. Mary Hospital in London.
 Bannister was vocal about running a mile in under 4 minutes.
 He devised a new training regimen, he started to run alone more frequently and with harder intervals.
-The British press called him a 'lone wolf' and suggested that he needed to change his regimen if he is serious about competing.
+The British press called him a 'lone wolf' and suggested that he change his regimen if he is serious about competing.